Montana Master Naturalist Volunteer Service Opportunities

 Volunteer opportunities: Outdoor education programs for all seasons and all ages, with an emphasis on youth featuring outdoor recreation, youth programs, group development, and local history culture.

-Volunteer opportunities: Lead tours and provide information to school groups and other visitors, fight invasive species, help with special projects, conduct fish and wildlife population surveys, and more.
+Volunteer opportunities: Lead tours and provide information to school groups and other visitors, fight invasive species, help with special projects, conduct fish and wildlife population surveys, serve as a state park host, staff hunter check stations, teach fishing or hunter education, help rehabilitate wild animals at the Montana Wildlife Center, and more.

 Montana Native Plant Society, Missoula/Bozeman/Helena/Columbia Falls/Glen/Medicine Lake. www.mtnativeplants.org/1

 Volunteer opportunities: Educate the public about the values of our native flora.
-Get involved with the water-wise plant garden and the herbarium at UM.
+Get involved with the water-wise plant garden and the herbarium at UM, and help with various other projects around the community.

 Montana Natural History Center (MNHC), Missoula. www.montananaturalist.org